Jérez del Marquesado: History

-It origins go back to the prehistoric era, more specifically to the culture of El Argar, with remains of the Neolithic era, along with several mining exploitations from the Bronze Age that continued in Roman times.
+Its origins go back to the prehistoric era, more specifically to the culture of El Argar, with remains of the Neolithic era, along with several mining operations from the Bronze Age that continued in Roman times.

-In Roman times, the population would receive the name of Sericus or Sericis to what the Arabs would Mecina or Alcázar (the castle) and Xerix (Seda) because of the coexistence of the two towns; Mecina, the ancient Indians and Xeriz, the Muslim.
+In Roman times, the population was known by the names Sericus or Sericisand by the Arabs it would be Mecina or Alcázar (the castle) and Xerix (Seda) because of the coexistence of the two towns; Mecina, the ancient settlers and Xeriz, the Muslim.

-The muslim (Xerix) was the predominant one.
-Consequently Mecina integrated it in the 12th century.
-Because of its abundance of water, the Nasrid kings of Granada created a farm made out of extensive properties.
+The Muslim town (Xerix) was the predominant one.
+Consequently Mecina was integrated into it in the 12th century.
+Because of its abundance of water, the Nasrid kings of Granada created a farm consisting of extensive properties.

 In 1960 a DC-4 (R5D-3) US Navy aircraft crashed in the foothills of Sierra Nevada in Jérez del Marquesado.
 The poverty-stricken town, lacking the equipment required, risked their lives to rescue 24 people.

 Economy

-The economy is mainly agrarian, more specifically based on cereals, almonds and olive.
-There is also bovine, ovine and swine cattle.
+The economy is mainly agrarian, more specifically based on cereals, almonds and olives.
+There is also bovine, ovine and swine livestock.

-In the past, a large part of the economy depended directly on the mines that provided work to the majority of people in town.
+In the past, a large part of the economy depended directly on the mines that provided work for the majority of people in the town.
 One of the mineral deposits is the Santa Constanza Mine, from which copper was extracted, located within the municipal territory.
-The other one was the Alquife Mine, from which iron was extracted until its final closure in June 1997.
+The other was the Alquife Mine, from which iron was extracted until its final closure in June 1997.

 Historical patrimony

-Its urban center houses is formed by an important set of Moorish houses, mills and the remains of two medieval fortifications, as well as one of the Mudejar churches.
-There are remains of a fortress from the Nasrid period and of several medieval fortresses, all of them in a rectangular shape.
+Its urban center is formed by an important set of Moorish houses, mills and the remains of two medieval fortifications, as well as one of the Mudejar churches.
+There are remains of a fortress from the Nasrid period and of several medieval fortresses, all of them rectangular in shape.
 There are also remains of Arab baths next to the Mudejar church.
-Subsequent are the "Cruz blanca de las eras", next to the "pond", a water tank for the irrigation of its fertile orchards, commemoration of the visit of the Catholic Monarchs in 1489 and the Mudejar church of the 16th century with a coffered ceiling of this time and a cover mix of Christian tastes and Moorish reminiscences in the use of brick.
+Subsequent are the "Cruz blanca de las eras", next to the "pond", a water tank for the irrigation of its fertile orchards, commemorating of the visit of the Catholic Monarchs in 1489 and the Mudejar church of the 16th century with a coffered ceiling from this period and a facade mixing Christian tastes and Moorish reminiscences in the use of brick.

 Tourism and nature

-The main attraction of Jérez del Marquesado is not only its urban centre.
-Its location at the foot of the Sierra Nevada and its national park offer visitors a multitude of activities, such as climbs to Picón de Jérez, the summit of the region, more than 3000 meters high.
+The main attraction of Jérez del Marquesado is not only its urban center.
+Its location at the foot of the Sierra Nevada and its national park offers visitors a multitude of activities, such as climbs to Picón de Jérez, the summit of the region, more than 3000 meters high.
 Walks through its chestnut forest are another tourist attraction.

 Gastronomy

 The history of Jérez del Marquesado has resulted in a wide range of typical foods, such as migas accompanied by fresh fruit.
-Others include cod rin-ran, the corn flour gruel, and the empedrao.
+Others include cod rin-ran, corn flour gruel, and the empedrao.
 Desserts include fried milk or pestiños.
 Liqueurs include mistela, made with grape juice, aguardiente and spices from the area.